microsoft/xlang/DesignNotes/LDN03 - Type System Specification.md

 from the parameterized interface’s type arguments list. (eq.
 IVector\<T\>.SetAt([in] UInt32 index, [in] T value).

-In Windows 8, 3rd parties cannot define parameterized interfaces.
-Only the parameterized interfaces defined by the system are supported.

 Delegates
 ---------

-Delegates are WinRT types that act as a type-safe function pointer.
-They are essentially a simple WinRT object that exposes a single interface that inherits from IUnknown and defines of a single method named Invoke.
+Delegates are xlang types that act as a type-safe function pointer.
+They are essentially a simple xlang object that exposes a single interface that inherits from IUnknown and defines of a single method named Invoke.
 Invoking the delegate in turn invokes the method it references.
-Delegates are often (but not exclusively) used for defining WinRT events.
+Delegates are often (but not exclusively) used for defining xlang events.

-WinRT delegates are named types and define a method signature.
+xlang delegates are named types and define a method signature.
 Delegate method signatures follow the same rules for parameters as interface methods do.
 The signature and parameter names of the Invoke method must match the definition of the delegate.